Organism, Causative Agent, or Etiologic Agent

 To prevent infection, Texas recommends the vaccination of all children at birth.
 Vaccination is currently required for school entry in Texas.
 Adults that are at high risk for infection can also be immunized.
-Among others, this includes health care workers and people who use drugs or have unsafe sexual practices.
+Among others, this includes healthcare workers and people who use drugs or have unsafe sexual practices.
 In addition to vaccination, practicing safe sex and not sharing needles or other instruments that might be exposed to bodily fluids can reduce the risk of spreading hepatitis B.

 School Exclusion Policy

 Children with acute or chronic hepatitis B do not need to be excluded from school or childcare.
-Rules for exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools.
+Rules for the exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools.

 Recent Texas Trends

-Since 1991, Texas has experienced a steady decline in the incidence of acute hepatitis B. Currently only acute hepatitis B is reportable in Texas.
-Over the past 10 years, the reported incidence for acute hepatitis B has continued to decline, from 394 cases in 2010 to 50 cases in 2020.
+Since 1991, Texas has experienced a steady decline in the incidence of acute hepatitis B. Currently, only acute hepatitis B is reportable in Texas.
+Over the past 10 years, the reported incidence of acute hepatitis B has continued to decline, from 394 cases in 2010 to 50 cases in 2020.
 Adults ages 18 and older have consistently made up the majority of acute hepatitis B cases in Texas.